angerangel/LCR3D/README.md

 * **r3d.txt** is the library, you can copy it in your stack
 * **3D-models** folders contains some 3D model files to play with.
 * **R3D.livecode** is a working example _(at the present is a working progress)_
+* **builds** folder contains working executable demos, use this binary demos.
+They are quicker and without glitches, since all development controls are dropped.

 ## What can I do?